 This two buildings are developed as a series of overlapping curved shells while its section is arranged in three steps.
 The roof terraces overlooking the plaza on the lower two steps are directly accessible from the office spaces.
 Both buildings have a central core to provide open floor plates and maximum flexibility in use.

 The entire development is visually unified by its highly reflective façade.
 The pressed form of the panels and their mica finish give them depth and texture.
-A dynamic effect is established through the interplay of solid and glazed panels arranged in a saw-tooth pattern, the fins also increase insulation while reducing glare
+A dynamic effect is established through the interplay of solid and glazed panels arranged in a saw-tooth pattern, the fins also increase insulation while reducing glare and solar gain.

 Together with the highly efficient services equipment and systems in the building, the façade design is integral to the energy strategy, which is rated BREEAM Excellent.
 What surprised me is the parking capacity: 42 Cars, 88 motorcycles, 264 bicycles